MinaProtocol/mina/src/app/test_executive/README.md

 - Exit code `14` will be returned if any pods enter a failure state while waiting for all pods to be assigned to nodes.
 - Exit code `20` will be returned if any testnet nodes hard timed-out on initialization
 - Exit code `30` will be returned if any testnet node crashes for it's own organic reasons, unrelated to the Lucy framework and unrelated to infrastructure reasons.
+- Exit code `31` will be returned if any testnet node crashes because it took up too up too much memory and ran out.
+This failure is unrelated to Lucy framework or to any infrastructure reasons.

 ![totally heterosexual and entirely becoming of good christian victorian woman behavior](https://user-images.githubusercontent.com/3465290/213062986-35ab48cc-d57f-4348-bda2-a8a504944cb5.png)
 |---|